GET YOUR FIRST TREATMENT KIT FOR FREE get started

 Arbutin reduces sun-induced skin darkening after sun exposure by blocking tyrosinase production.

 Cleaner, more even skin tone: Since arbutin inhibits tyrosinase, the enzyme responsible for the excess melanin production in dark spouts.
-Balancing the activity of tyrosinase will provide and a more even and brighter skin tone.
+Balancing tyrosinase activity will provide a more even and brighter skin tone.

 Works great in combination with other skincare products:

-Arbutin can be safely combined with other active ingredients without any adverse effect.
+Arbutin can be safely combined with other active ingredients without any adverse effects.

 Can be used once or twice daily:

 Arbutin will not make your skin sun-sensitive.
-That said, for best results with your dark spots, you should apply a good broad-spectrum UVB/UVA sunscreen in the morning and your advanced darks spot remover at night.
+For best results with your dark spots, apply an excellent broad-spectrum UVB/UVA sunscreen in the morning and your advanced dark spot remover at night.

 Safest dark spots remover.
-The most potent darks spot remover contains hydroquinone.
+The most potent dark spot remover contains Hydroquinone.
 Hydroquinone can be sold in the US without a prescription but requires and drug in other countries.
-Alpha arbutin is a precursor of hydroquinone = converts to hydroquinone in the skin and does not require a doctor's prescription.
+Alpha arbutin is a precursor of Hydroquinone = that converts to Hydroquinone in the skin and does not require a doctor's prescription.

 Arbutin can help fade acne scars:

 Arbutin is also great at fading those red-purple acne scars that stick around long after a zit is gone.
-This effect will be enhanced by the use of a high-quality retinol + niacinamide moisturizer.
+The use of a high-quality retinol + niacinamide moisturizer will enhance this effect.
 Arbutin prohibits the formation of dark spots, providing a brighter, more glowing, and fresher look to the skin.

 Arbutine based - Advanced Dark Spot remover